schitresh/computer_science/operating_system/12_virtual_memory.md

   - Generally, page faults decrease if frames are increased
   - But sometimes the opposite occurs and is termed as belady's anamoly
   - Commonly occurs in FIFO
-  - Example: Consider FIFO for 1, 2, 3, 4, 1, 2
-    - With 3 slots: 3 page faults
-    - With 4 slots: 2 page faults

 ## Swapping
 - The process of removing all the pages of a process from memory